zhendrikse/tdd/cookiecutter/javascript/README.md

 kata [GameOfLife]:
 ```

 Name of the kata.
-The name of the two generatied source and
+The name of the two generated source and
 test files will be based on this name.

 ### Project slug